oKermorgant/soft_body_demo/README.md

 ## Additional notes

 * coordinates in the visual plugin are relative to the visual shape from the model.
-In particular, they are scaled to the box dimension (if it is a box). some tests should be done to check that the shape is displayed correctly.
+The example show how to get the inverse scale and size the shape accordingly.